rdi-berkeley/rdi-berkeley.github.io/blog/cybergym/index.md

 ### Different Agents Show Distinctive Behaviors Despite Similar Success Rates

-We evaluate two general-purpose coding agents, OpenHands and OpenAI Codex CLI, alongside two cybersecurity agents for solving CTF problems, EnIGMA and Cybench agent~\citep{cybench}.
+We evaluate two general-purpose coding agents, OpenHands and OpenAI Codex CLI, alongside two cybersecurity agents for solving CTF problems, EnIGMA and Cybench agent.
 We use GPT-4.1 as the backbone LLM, because it achieves a strong balance between cost, rate limits, and success rates.

 It shows that all four agents achieve similar success rates overall.